Ever wondered about what The Macallan and food pairing would work out best for a tasting? Here’s your answer!

 The art of pairing food with its perfect drink is called such because of the necessary attention to detail and subtlety.
 The flavor profiles of different beverages bring out unique background flavors and details in different foods.

-In this article, we will explore the food pairings that best fit the single malt whisky, The Macallan.
+In this article, we will explore what goes well with Macallan whisky, specially the 12 year old Double Cask expression.
 There are sweet, savory, and salty options available for whatever you might be craving.

 For the purposes of food pairing, the focus on drinking will be the classic Macallan 12 years aged in a sherry oak cask, single malt scotch whisky.
 You will find other suggestions, but use this Macallan as your baseline for selecting food pairings.